Coyotes vs. Kraken: Betting Trends, Odds, Advanced Stats

 Coyotes Betting Insights

-- This season the Coyotes have won 23 of the 69 games, or 33.3%, in which they've been an underdog.

-- Arizona is 2-10 this season when entering a game as an underdog by +290 or more on the moneyline.

-- The moneyline set in this outing implies a 25.6% chance of victory for the Coyotes.
+- The oddsmakers' moneyline implies a 33.3% chance of victory for the Coyotes.

 Coyotes vs. Kraken Rankings